Tom Cecchini: Coaching career

 After receiving his bachelor's degree from Michigan in 1966, he remained at Michigan as a member of Michigan's coaching staff.
 He also received a master's degree in education at Michigan.
 In 1970, he was hired as the defensive line coach at Xavier University in Cincinnati, Ohio.
 He served as the head football coach at Xavier from 1972 to 1973.
 At the end of the 1973 season, Xavier terminated its intercollegiate football program.
 In January 1974, he was hired as an assistant football coach at the University of Iowa, where former Michigan head coach Bump Elliott was employed as the athletic director.
-After seven seasons as an assistant coach at Iowa, he was hired as the defensive line coach for the Minnesota Vikings in March 1980.
+After two seasons at Iowa, he became defensive coordinator at Toledo for the 1976 and 1977 seasons.
+He returned to Iowa for the 1978 season as defensive coordinator.
+He was retained by Hayden Fry when he took over as head coach at Iowa in 1979, but moved to linebackers coach for that season.
+He left Iowa to become defensive line coach for the Minnesota Vikings in March 1980.

 Business career

 In 1984, Cecchini quit coaching to form a computer document processing company and a software company.
 In the mid-1990s, Cecchini's companies went out of business, and Cecchini filed for person bankruptcy.
 In September 1998, Cecchini was hired by Michigan athletic director Tom Goss as an associate athletic director at Michigan.
 In 1999, Cecchini became embroiled in controversy.
 Cecchini received a salary of $96,000 and bonuses of $12,800 at Michigan.
 The Detroit News reported that Goss stated that Cecchini had been making about $200,000 a year, but an investigation by the newspaper showed he had been a $38,400 employee of a Minnesota video technology company when he was hired by Goss.
 The News investigation also criticized Goss for following Cecchini's advice concerning the installation of new electronic scoreboards at Michigan Stadium and Crisler Arena.